no-more-secrets/utilities/README.md

                 Sample session:

-                make> # Set some variables.
-What you type will make> # be sent verbatim to make, except for make> # a few select iMake commands.
+                # Set some variables.
+What you type will
+                # be sent verbatim to make, except for
+                # a few select iMake commands.

                 make> g = 5
                 make> h = $(g)
                 make> $(info $(h))
                 5

-                make> # Here are some iMake special commands: make> info h       # like $(info h) h
+                # Here are some iMake special commands:
+                make> info h       # like $(info h) h
                 make> info $(h)    # like $(info $(h))